georgeerol/RoboticPerception/README.md

 ### Color Spaces
-For the data we have been working with so far, we know that just like each pixel and images, each point in our point cloud has an associated set of red, green, and blue or RGB color values.
+For the data, we have been working with so far, we know that just like each pixel and images, each point in our point cloud has an associated set of red, green, and blue or RGB color values.
 In the [Search and Sample project](https://github.com/fouliex/SearchAndSampleRoverProject) we use a combination of color threshold on the RGB values to pick out light versus dark areas or to isolate a particular color.

 We can think of RGB values as filling a color grid like the picture below.
-Where the position along each of the axes defines how much red, green, and blue, we have in a point because objects can appear to have quite a different color under different lighting conditions.
+Where the position along each of the axes defines how much red, green, and blue, we have a point because objects can appear to have quite a different color under different lighting conditions.
 Fortunately, it's easy to convert our data to other color representation in order to make our thresholding or color selection operations less sensitive to changes in lighting.

-RGB representation of color does a nice job of reproducing what we see with our own eyes but it's not the most robust color representation for perception tasks in robotics.
+RGB representation of color does an excellent job of reproducing what we see with our own eyes, but it's not the most robust color representation for perception tasks in robotics.

-Different color representations as known as color spaces, and one such color space that is particularly robust to lighting change is HSV which stands for hue, saturation and value.In the HSV space, color is represented by a cylinder as seen below.
+Different color representations as known as color spaces and one such color space that is particularly robust to lighting change is HSV which stands for hue, saturation and value.In the HSV space, color is represented by a cylinder as seen below.

 ![RGB filling a color grid.JPG](https://github.com/fouliex/RoboticPerception/blob/master/pr2_robot/misc/RGBFillingAColorGrid.JPG)

-You can think of the hue which is represented as angular position around the cylinder as describing what color is in a pixel, the saturation which is measured as radial distance from the center axes as being the intensity of that color, and value or aural brightness along the vertical axes.
+You can think of the hue which is described as angular position around the cylinder as describing what color is in a pixel, the saturation which is measured as a radial distance from the center axes as being the intensity of that color, and value or aural brightness along the vertical axes.